michael105/minilib/doc/minilib.md

                regex engine
               little bit simpler version than ext_match.
-              The engine matches from left to right, so no backtracking is done.
+              The engine matches nongreedy straight from left to right, so backtracking is minimized.
               It is a compromise between performance, size and capabilities.